 Special rules and reporting requirements apply to these purchases.
 Please see the following:

 - Regulation 1610, Vehicles, Vessels and Aircraft

-- Publication 52, Vehicles and Vessels: How to Request a Use Tax Clearance for DMV Registration
+- Publication 52, Vehicles and Vessels: Use Tax

 - Publication 79, Documented Vessels and California Tax